Next-Mountain-Ventures-LLC/TheFordFamilyBlog/WORDPRESS_REBUILD_SETUP.md

 1. Check WordPress webhook logs (if using a plugin)
 2. Verify that the secret matches between WordPress and your Astro site
 3. Check your server logs for any errors in the webhook endpoint
-4. Make sure the Node.js process has permission to execute the build command
+4. Make sure the `DEPLOY_HOOK` environment variable is correctly set
 5. Test the endpoint directly by sending a POST request with tools like Postman or curl:

 ```bash